 Living on Muskegon Lake: What You Actually Need to Know

-Muskegon Lake has the best water quality of the three local lakes - Muskegon, Bear, and Mona - after a major restoration, and for good reason.
+Muskegon Lake has the best water quality of the three local lakes - Muskegon, Bear Lake North Muskegon, and Mona - after a major restoration, and for good reason.
 This 4,149-acre all-sports lake underwent an $84 million cleanup and restoration after being designated a Great Lakes "Area of Concern" for decades.
 It was officially delisted by the EPA in September 2025 following contaminated sediment removal, shoreline and wetland rebuilding, and extensive habitat restoration.
 It's a nationally recognized environmental recovery success story.

 The Restoration Story